 - Lots of Fringe Benefits.
 Business Green Rewards has a lot of fringe benefits, including 24/7 roadside assistance, luggage insurance, extended warranties, and a global assistance hotline for travelers.
 Chase Ink Business Cash and Chase Ink Business Preferred have fewer such benefits.

 - Has an Annual Fee.
 Business Green Rewards comes with a $95 annual fee.
-This is a disadvantage compared with some fee-free business rewards cards, such as American Express SimplyCash Plus and Blue for Business, as well as Capital One Spark Miles and Spark Cash Select.
+This is a disadvantage compared with some fee-free business rewards cards, such as American Express SimplyCash Plus and Blue Business Plus, as well as Capital One Spark Miles and Spark Cash Select for Business.

 - Rewards Points Accumulate Slowly.
 Business Green Rewards earns just 1 Membership Rewards point per $1 spent on most purchases.
 The only exception is travel booked through American Express, which accrues points at 2x that rate.
 This is far less generous than many competing business cards, such as Chase Ink Business Preferred (up to 3x points on select categories) and Capital One Spark Cash (unlimited 2% cash back on all purchases).

-- Weak Sign-up Bonus.
-This card’s sign-up bonus is worth just $50 when redeemed for merchandise at the Membership Rewards portal, and even less when redeemed for statement credits.
-By comparison, Capital One Spark Miles’s sign-up bonus is worth $500, while Chase Ink Business Preferred‘s is worth up to $1,000.
+- Weak Welcome Offer.
+This card’s welcome offer is worth just $50 when redeemed for merchandise at the Membership Rewards portal, and even less when redeemed for statement credits.
+By comparison, Capital One Spark Miles’s offer is worth $500, while Chase Ink Business Preferred‘s is worth up to $1,000.

 In this setup, Business Green Rewards is the lowest rung on the ladder.
 It doesn’t have a generous rewards-earning scheme or particularly attractive benefits, beyond the value-added benefits that accrue to all American Express business cardholders.
 As your business grows, your credit improves, and your cash flow increases, you can set your sights on graduating to higher rungs on the ladder: Business Gold Rewards, which has a much more generous rewards scheme, and Business Platinum, whose travel benefits are legendary.
 The climb may take some time, but the view from the top is definitely worth it.